 Being a leader in a faith-based school can be isolating.
-Often the professional supports that are present in the public education sector are not present in the private school system.
+Often the professional support present in the public education sector is not in private school systems.
 Our executive coaches can partner with school leaders in many dimensions.
 From the accreditation process to hiring personnel committed to the mission, Inclusion Solutions LLC will work with leaders to help the school community be strong and vibrant.
 Inclusion Solutions LLC offers on-going executive coaching services that help provide support, encouragement, and problem-solving strategies to assist in the vitality of faith-based schools.